UNAR Holiday Hours

 Can I become certified without taking a training program?

-If you are a nursing student who has completed the course Fundamentals of Nursing within the past 2 years, you are eligible to apply to take the state CNA knowledge and skill tests.
-You will need to fill out and submit our Nursing Student Waiver Application along with an official, sealed copy of your transcript and the required processing fee to UNAR.
-Nursing students are given 1 year and 3 attempts to pass both the knowledge and skills portions of the exam.
-If you are unable to pass either test, you will need to complete a UNAR approved NATCE program.
+Nursing Students: If you are a nursing student who has completed the course, Fundamentals of Nursing, within the past 2 years, you are eligible to apply to take Utah's CNA knowledge and manual skills exams.
+You will need to fill out and submit our Nursing Student Waiver Application

-If you have an active certificate in another state, you can become certified in Utah through our reciprocity process.
+Reciprocity: If you have a current and active CNA certificate in another state, you can become certified in Utah through reciprocity.
+For additional information on the reciprocity process, view the Reciprocity section of our Frequently Asked Questions page.

 Click here for our Nursing Student Waiver Application